 Phase III, Multicenter, Randomized, Double-Blind, Placebo-Controlled Trial to Evaluate the Efficacy and Safety of Ularitide (Urodilantin) Intravenous Infusion in Patients Suffering from Acute Decompensated Heart Failure [TRUE-AHF]

-This is a Phase iii, double-blind, randomized, placebo-controlled, multinational, multicenter study that will be conducted in north america, europe, and Latin america in approximately 190 centers.
+This is a Phase iii, double-blind, randomized, placebo-controlled, multinational, multicenter study that will be conducted in north america, Western and eastern europe, Latin america, and australia/new Zealand in approximately 190 centers.

 approximately 2,152 aDHF patients will be randomized within 12 hrs after clinical assessment at the emergency room.
 To be randomized, the subject will still have to have dyspnea at rest in a recumbent position as well as a temperature [Less Than]38 degrees C and a BP (blood pressure) greater than or equal to 110 mmHg.
 Randomization will take place when the subject is registered in iVRS.
 Following randomization, patients will receive a 48-hr infusion of either ularitide 15 ng/kg/min or matching placebo (1:1 ratio) in a double-blind manner.

 The study drug will be administered in addition to the standard treatment.
 The nature of standard therapy will be carried out according to the clinical judgment of the investigator and may include vasodilator, inotropic, and diuretic drugs, as clinically indicated and in accordance with the current european Society of Cardiology (eSC) Guidelines for the diagnosis and treatment of acute and chronic HF.